fiaisis/frontend/README.md

 You can now open a terminal in SciGateway and have it act as a parent application for running the frontend.
 You only need to run `yarn start` and the FIA frontend will be running on http://localhost:3000/fia.

-If you're testing something doens't strictly need SciGateway, you can run the frontend on its own by running `yarn start` in the frontend directory.
+If you're testing changes that don't strictly need SciGateway, the API, or the data-viewer, you can run the frontend on its own by running `yarn start` in the frontend directory.
 This will also be running on http://localhost:3000/fia.

 ## Container files